dennytron/skunkworks/README.md

 `maven package`

-though, a fatjar file is included
+though, a fatjar file is included in the `bin/` directory

 Run Tests: